ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 - a good reason developers write code and give it away for free online?
 [Issue 21]
 - compiling code into an application [Issue 26]?
 - firmware?
 [Issue 34]
-- HTML?
+- What is HTML?
 [Issue 38]
-- OpenType?
+- What is OpenType?
 And what are fonts anyway?
 [Issue 42]
 - ~~What is compression?
 [Issue 43]~~
 - ~~Why are music files so large when a voice call over internet uses so little data?
 [Issue 45]~~